dynac-source/DYNAC-download/readme.txt

 needs to copy cgof.cc to the source directory.

 Input files contain a sequence of keywords or type code entries.
-For user instructions for these, please refer to the dynac user guide in the help directory.
+For user instructions for these, please refer to the DYNAC User Guide in the help directory.

 Please feel free to send any suggestions, corrections, comments, modifications